 - Combine the cornmeal mix, flour, and creole seasoning in a medium size bowl and whisk together.
 Add the buttermilk, jalapenos, and egg and stir until everything is combined.
 It’s okay if you have a few lumps, and it will be pretty thick.
 Do not overmix.
 Set the batter aside and let it rest for ten minutes while the oil heats.

-- Add the oil to a cast iron skillet or dutch oven over medium-high heat and heat it to 370 degrees F. For deep frying, the oil should be at least one and one-half inches deep.
+- Add the oil to a cast iron skillet or Dutch oven over medium-high heat and heat it to 370ยฐF.
+For deep frying, the oil should be at least one and a half inches deep.
 If you want to pan-fry them, three-quarters of an inch to an inch is plenty.

 - Using an ice cream scoop (about an inch and a quarter wide) or a spoon, carefully drop small round balls of batter into the oil.
 Do not crowd.
 Repeat for subsequent batches.

 - Use a metal kitchen spider or a fish turner to move them around and turn them over until they are cooked and golden brown on all sides.
 This will take about three minutes.
-Once the first batch is done, wait until the oil temperature has returned to 370 degrees F. before adding more batter.
+Once the first batch is done, wait until the oil temperature has returned to 370ยฐF. before adding more batter.

 Yikes, I am so sorry!
 You will need one teaspoon.
 You can add another teaspoon is you like things spicy.
 I have corrected the recipe on the blog.
 I do hope you enjoy them, and thank you for letting me know.